shieldworks/aegis-web/docs/register.md

 }
 ```

-Where all the heavy-lifting is done by
+Where all the heavy lifting is done by
 `github.com/zerotohero-dev/aegis-sdk-go/sentry`.

 The `sentry.Fetch()` operation will fetch the most recent secret from